 Felix Hoffmann was sure that aspirin would make a good drug for arthritis.
 But as he struggled to prove it to his cautious employer, how could he have known it would save lives, and in so many ways?
 So the next time you get out the hammer, think of Felix and set aside an aspirin or two.
 He deserves the tribute, and it's best to be prepared for hitting the wrong nail.

-For more information on aspirin and related topics, check out the links on the next page.
+For more information on aspirin and related topics, check out the links below.

 - How Anesthesia Works